CyanideCentral/SGLA/README.md

 ACM, DBLP, IMDB, Yelp, Freebase, RM, Query, Amazon-photos, Amazon-computers.

-Given the size limit on GitHub repositories, the MAG-phy and MAG-eng datasets are not uploaded.
+Given the size limit on GitHub repositories, the MAG-phy and MAG-eng datasets will be released later.

 ### Tasks